immaghzbad/Xnxx-Fatch-Video-Url-And-Download/README.md

 # Fetch Videos

+**Note: This content is intended for adults (+18) only.
+Misuse of this application is the responsibility of the user.**

 This project is a simple web application that allows users to fetch video URLs from the website `xnxx.com`.
 By entering a valid URL and a license key, users can retrieve video links in different qualities (Low, High, HLS) and download them directly.

 ## Features